legislation/data-documentation/formats/atom.md

 We provide lists of [legislation](/api/search.md#listings) and [effects](/api/search.md#changes) in [Atom](http://tools.ietf.org/html/rfc4287).

+We also provide the [Publication Log](/api/publication-log.md), which is a feed of all updates to the website, including the publication and republication of individual versions of legislation, associated documents and effects, plus the withdrawal of legislation and associated documents.

+## Common elements

 We use the [Feed Paging and Archiving](http://tools.ietf.org/html/rfc5005) link relations of `first`, `previous`, `next` and `last` to enable navigation through pages of results when there is more than one page available.

 We use the [OpenSearch Response Elements](https://github.com/dewitt/opensearch/blob/master/opensearch-1-1-draft-6.md#opensearch-response-elements):